Want to catch fish, yet avoid the hot weather? It’s easy—fish at night.

 Moving very slowly and making not a sound, I would lift the previously-loaded minnow bucket from the water and make my way to the dark end of the dock, away from the single dock light.
 Then I’d wait until the feeding fish came back to the light.
 It never took long for the fish to return.

-I learned a lot about how and why specks and reds feed from watching those fish under that dock light.
+I learned a lot about how and why speckled trout and redfish feed from watching those fish under that dock light.
 My most effective fishing technique was the simplest.
 I would drift a live shrimp or bull minnow from the dark end of the dock into the patch of light, and on most drifts the bait would disappear with a loud “pop” when a speck or red took it.

 I learned that after two or three fish were hooked and caught, the other fish working the light under the dock would get shy and move away.
 If I gave the water 15 or 20 minutes to rest and get quiet again, the fish would come back.